TensorFlow Lite Micro Hello World sample¶

 Building and Running¶

-This sample should work on most boards since it does not rely on any sensors.
+The sample should work on most boards since it does not rely on any sensors.

-This application can be built and executed on QEMU as follows:
+The reference kernel application can be built and executed on QEMU as follows:

 Exit QEMU by pressing CTRL+A x.